MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/use-auditing-in-dataverse.md

 ## Manage Dataverse auditing

 The Dataverse auditing feature is designed to meet the external and internal auditing, compliance, security, and governance policies that are common to many enterprises.
+Dataverse auditing logs changes that are made to customer records in an environment with a Dataverse database.
+Dataverse auditing also logs user access through an app or through the SDK in an environment.

-Audit History tab for a single record and in the Audit Summary view for all audited operations in a single environment.
+Audit logs can be viewed in the **Audit History** tab for a single record and in the **Audit Summary** view for all audited operations in a single environment.
 Audit logs can also be retrieved using the web API or the SDK for .NET.
+Audit logs are created when there are changes to the record on a table where auditing is turned on.
+Audit logs for updates are created when a new value is different from the old value of a column.

-You can enabling auditing on the workflows and connection reference tables to gain more visibility into changes that are made.
+You can enable auditing on the **workflows** and **connection reference** tables to gain more visibility into changes that are made.

 Audit logs help administrators and other privileged users to answer questions like:

 - Who created or updated a record and when?
 - Which fields in a record were updated?
 - What was the previous field value before the update?
 - Who was accessing the system and when?
 - Who deleted a record?